Yvonne Ploetz

-Yvonne Ploetz (born 28 September 1984 in Saarbrücken) is a German politician and member of SPD former member of The Left (die Linke).
+Yvonne Ploetz (born 28 September 1984) is a German politician and member of SPD former member of The Left (die Linke).
 On 1 February 2010, she became a member of the German Parliament when she succeeded Oskar Lafontaine.

 Background and education

+Ploetz was born on 28 September 1984 in Saarbrücken.
 After completing her Realschule requirements at the Gesamtschule Gersheim and passing the Abitur in 2004 at the Helmholtz-Gymnasium in Zweibrücken, she attended the University of Trier, where she studied political science, art history, and sociology.
 In 2011, she earned her (Magisterium), the German equivalent of a master's degree.
 From 2006 to 2010, she received a scholarship from the Rosa Luxemburg Foundation, which is a research foundation associated with The Left.
-Her research emphasis revolved around east Asian political science, as well as gender and postcolonial studies.
+Her research emphasis revolved around East Asian political science, as well as gender and postcolonial studies.
 She speaks German, English, French, and Chinese.

 Politics

 Party politics

 At the age of 14, Ploetz became a member of the Young Union, which is the youth wing of the conservative CDU and CSU parties.
 She remained a member until 2002.
 In 2005, she became a member of the Party of Democratic Socialism (PDS), the political successor of the Socialist Unity Party, which dominated East German politics.
 In 2007, the PDS merged with other left parties to become The Left.
 In November 2005, Ploetz founded the local chapter of The Left in Blieskastel, and she has been the chairperson of this chapter ever since.
 From 2006 to 2008, she was the spokesperson for education in the Saarbrücken statewide chapter of The Left.
 Since 2008, she has been a member of the executive committee of the Saarbrücken/Rheinland-Pfalz regional party chapter.
 In October 2010, she was elected to the state committee of the Left Youth Solid, which is the official youth wing of The Left.
 Her focus has been on improvements in youth and education policies.